gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 Maddy asked.

 "This one does not know."
-The bot turned from side to side on its four wide tires.
+The bot turned from side to side on its four wide tires as if it was dancing with excitement.
 "But the satellites are definitely still transmitting.
-And this one has kept this ground station functioning at optimal levels," it added proudly.
+This one has kept this ground station functioning at optimal levels," it added proudly.

 "That's—that's really good,"
 Maddy said weakly,
-wondering if the bits of metal welded to the bot's casing were some kind of strange electronics or actually the old spoons they looked like.
+wondering if the bits welded to the front of the bot's casing were some kind of strange electronics or actually the old spoons they looked like.

 "It is *optimal*," the bot corrected.
 "Though unfortunately the main antenna malfunctioned some time ago.
 That was not this one's fault."

-"These did not notice an antenna when they entered this facility," Dockety said, speaking for the first time since they had entered the room.
+"This one did not notice an antenna when we entered this facility," Dockety said, speaking for the first time since they had entered the room.